1-berto/FontImageList/README.md

 © 2025 Humberto Teófilo, All Rights Reserved.

 ## ☀️ License
 This software is released under Modified LGPL(with linking exception, same of LCL).
-This is a free software, inclusive for comercial use and modifications under the license terms.
+This is a free software, inclusive for commercial use and modifications under the license terms.
 See the file `license.txt`.